hyperspy/hyperspy/doc/user_guide/signal2d.rst

     >>> template = hs.model.components2D.Gaussian2D().function(x, y)
     >>> s.find_peaks(method='template_matching', template=template)

-This method locate peaks in the cross correlation between the image and a template followed by the :py:func:`~.utils.peakfinders2D.find_peaks_minmax` function.
-See
+This method locates peaks in the cross correlation between the image and a template using the :py:func:`~.utils.peakfinders2D.find_peaks_xc` function.
+See the :py:func:`~.utils.peakfinders2D.find_peaks_xc` function documentation for more details.

 Interactive parametrization
 ---------------------------

-Many of the peak finding algorithms implemented here have a number of tuneable parameters that significantly affect their accuracy and speed.
+Many of the peak finding algorithms implemented here have a number of tunable parameters that significantly affect their accuracy and speed.
 The GUIs can be used to set to select the method and set the parameters interactively: